“Carolyn's wonderful songs kinda sneak up on you, quickly taking you to the heart of the matter. She's a fine songwriter. ”

 (100 Finalists were chosen overall from 1800 entries in the contest)

 Written for a dear friend who passed away from Parkinson's disease.
-The song Watch Me Fly was a
+The song Watch Me Fly (guitar version) was a

-Finalist in the 2016 UK International Songwriting Contest and will be released on Carolyn’s new 2018 Album,
+Finalist in the 2016 UK International Songwriting Contest and was released on Carolyn’s new 2018 Album,

 ‘Wishes, Dreams & Centuries’